kimrodriguezFINTECH/BUSINESS-CASE-OF-FINTECH-DOMAINS-/README.md

 One-Year Trailing Total Return: -84.29%
 Exchange: NASDAQ

+Coinbase Global (COIN) is a global provider of financial infrastructure, including transaction services, and technology designed for the crypto economy.
+The company’s platform enables its retail users to invest, spend, save, earn, and use cryptocurrencies.
+The platform also provides institutions with a deep pool of liquidity for transacting in crypto assets and enables crypto-ecosystem partners to build crypto-based applications as well as securely accept crypto assets as payment.

 2. Canaan Inc. (CAN)
 Revenue (TTM): $947.5 million
 Net Income (TTM): $355.3 million
 Market Cap: $420.9 million
 One-Year Trailing Total Return: -55.4%
 Exchange: NASDAQ

+Canaan is a China-based provider of high-performance computing solutions.
+The company is focused on an application-specific integrated circuit (ASIC) high-performance computing chip design, as well as chip research and development, computing equipment production, and software services.

+It provides a range of artificial intelligence (AI) services and is involved in the research and development of advanced technology, such as AI chips, AI algorithms, system-on-a-chip (SoC) integration, and more.

 3. Galaxy Digital Holdings Ltd (BRPHF)
 Revenue (TTM): $457 million (As of Sept.
 30, 2022)